 And if walking is not an option?
 The city’s Metrorail and Metrobus service, DC Circulator bus, taxis, rental cars, on-demand car services such as Uber, boats, pedicabs, and bikes are all on hand.

 By Air: Three airports serve Washington DC.
 Here’s what you need to know about each of them:

 For travelers hoping to make a quick getaway (members of Congress, for instance), and visitors and returning locals who want easy-breezy access into the city, consider Ronald Reagan Washington National Airport (its real handle, though everyone calls it National).
 National Airport is a mere 4 miles outside the city, just across the Potomac River and down the road apiece.

 National Airport connects directly to the Metro system and has its own National Airport stop.
-Currently, the cost of a Metro ride into town starts at $1.75 and goes up from there depending on where and when you’re traveling (rates rise during rush hour).
-A taxi ride’ll cost you about $15.
+A taxi to downtown, depending on the destination, may cost $17 or more.
 Either way, expect a 15 to 20 minute trip.

 Nearly all of National’s nonstop flights are to cities located within 1,250 miles of DC.
 In other words, if you’re coming from or traveling to the West Coast, Pacific Northwest or international destinations, best look to choices at BWI or Dulles airports.

 In all, about 10 airlines, including discount carriers JetBlue, Frontier, and Southwest fly nonstop between National and some 85 cities.

 Washington-Dulles International Airport is the region’s usual go-to hub for international travel (47 of its 126 destinations are foreign cities).
 International carriers include Air France and British Airways; major domestic carriers include American and United.